 The Federal Water Pollution Control Act of 1972, also referred to as the Clean Water Act, or CWA, and analogous state laws impose restrictions and strict controls regarding the unauthorized discharge of pollutants, including produced waters and other gas and oil wastes, into navigable waters of the United States, as well as state waters.
 Pursuant to the CWA and analogous state laws, the discharge of pollutants into regulated waters is prohibited, except in accordance with the terms of a permit issued by the EPA or the state.
 The Clean Water Act and regulations implemented thereunder also prohibit the discharge of dredge and fill material into regulated waters, including jurisdictional wetlands, unless authorized by an appropriately issued permit.
 On June 29, 2015, the EPA and the U.S. Army Corps of Engineers, or the Corps, jointly promulgated final rules redefining the scope of waters protected under the Clean Water Act.
-Following its promulgation, numerous states and industry groups challenged the rule.
+Following its promulgation, numerous states and industry groups challenged the rule and, on October 9, 2015, a federal court stayed the rule's implementation nationwide, pending further action in court (the stay was lifted on February 28, 2018).
+In response to this decision, the EPA and the Corps resumed nationwide use of the agencies' prior regulations defining the term "waters of the United States."
 Further, on February 28, 2017, President Trump signed an executive order directing the relevant executive agencies to review the rules and to initiate rulemaking to rescind or revise them, as appropriate under the stated policies of protecting navigable waters from pollution while promoting economic growth, reducing uncertainty, and showing due regard for Congress and the states.
-On July 27, 2017, the EPA and the Corps published a proposed rule to rescind the 2015 rules and, on July 12, 2018, the agencies published a supplemental notice to clarify, supplement and seek additional comments on their proposed rule.
-In the interim, on February 6, 2018, the EPA and the Corps published a final rule to maintain the status quo pending the agencies' review of the 2015 rules.
-On February 6, 2018, several states and environmental groups filed lawsuits challenging the delay and, on August 16, 2018, a federal court issued a nationwide injunction prohibiting further delay.
-Accordingly, except where the 2015 rules have been stayed by other court actions (more than half the states, including Texas), the rules are now in effect.
+On July 27, 2017, the EPA and the Corps published a proposed rule to rescind the 2015 rules, and, on February 6, 2018, the agencies published a final rule to maintain the status quo pending the agencies' review of the 2015 rules.
+On July 12, 2018, the EPA and the Corps published a supplemental notice to clarify, supplement and seek additional comment on its July 27, 2017 proposed rule.
 To the extent the rule expands the range of properties subject to the Clean Water Act's jurisdiction, we could face increased costs and delays with respect to obtaining permits for dredge and fill activities in wetland areas.